danharr/data-engineer-showcase/README.md

 - Tableau Public
 - AWS (Lambda, ECR, S3)

-and takes unstructured data from various sites to then create a football based question about how a team's squad has been created over the years
+and takes unstructured data from various sites to then create a football based question about how a team's squad has been created over the years.

 Below is the summary of how I use various AWS services to fetch, clean and transform data